Destiny 2 Berserker: Best Builds, Exotics & Fragments

 These are some of the best Destiny 2 Berserker builds right now; you can find more excellent Titan builds here:

-Titan Strand featured 3 Destiny 2
+Titan Prismatic featured Destiny 2.jpg

 • Mods:

-• Arms: Heavy Handed, Momentum Transfer, and Firepower.
+• Arms: Heavy Handed, Momentum Transfer

 • Chest: Relevant Resistance and Reserve Mods.

-• Legs: Invigoration, Absolution, and Innervation.
+• Legs: Better Already, Absolution, and Recuperation.

-• Class Item: Distribution, Bomber, and Outreach.
+• Class Item: Powerful Attraction, Outreach, and Bomber.

 Gameplay Loop